Do You Pay Council Tax on a Park Home: Understand Your Obligations

 Aside from council tax, you will also have to pay for the pitch where your home is located.
 The site owner determines this fee, and it covers maintaining the site and renting the land.

 Living in a park home can be a cost-effective and cosy living option.
-However, you need to be aware of the financial commitments, like council tax, to ensure you can manage your finances appropriately .
+However, you need to be aware of the financial commitments, like council tax and other costs, to ensure you can manage your finances appropriately.

 Key Takeaways